amilochau/core/README.md

 ## Framework installation

-`Milochau.Core.*` libraries can be used in any ASP.NET Core 5.0 / Azure Functions (.NET 5.0 isolated process) / Console applications (.NET 5.0) project.
+`Milochau.Core.*` libraries can be used in any ASP.NET Core 6.0 / Azure Functions (.NET 6.0 isolated process) / Console applications (.NET 6.0) project.
 To use it, you must install the library specific to your technology as a NuGet package, then add framework references in main project files.

 ---

-### Up-to-date web applications (ASP.NET Core 5.0)
+### Up-to-date web applications (ASP.NET Core 6.0)

 *Up-to-date web applications* are new applications that use the most recent versions of Microsoft frameworks.
 One complete sample is proposed to help you interface these applications with Milochau.Core libraries:

-- `Milochau.Core.AspnetCore.ReferenceProject` is an application written with ASP.NET Core 5.0 framework
+- `Milochau.Core.AspNetCore.ReferenceProject` is an application written with ASP.NET Core 6.0 framework

 Up-to-date web applications must install the `Milochau.Core.AspNetCore` package: